w3c/mediacapture-image/ptz-explainer.md

 const capabilities = videoTrack.getCapabilities();
 const settings = videoTrack.getSettings();

-// [NEW] If the camera supports pan motion, let the user control it. if ("pan" in capabilities) {
+// [NEW] Let the user control the camera tilt motion if the camera supports it
+// and user granted access.
+if ("pan" in capabilities) {
   const input = document.querySelector("input[type="range"]");
   input.min = capabilities.pan.min;